ibeltagy/rrr/README.md

 Contents
 ----------------
-The rules are split into a training and testing sets, extracted from the training and testing parts of SICK respectively.
+The dataset has 12,508 rules, 10,211 are unique.
+Rules are split into training and testing, extracted from the training and testing parts of SICK respectively.
-Each file has more than 6,200 rules.
 Rules have three types, Entail, Neutral and Contradict.

 Files format